 - Bowling of high full pitched balls.

-Any delivery, which passes or would have passed on the full above waist height of the striker standing upright at the popping crease is to be deemed unfair, whether or not it is likely to inflict physical injury on the striker.
+- Any delivery, other than a slow paced one, which passes or would have passed on the full above waist height of the striker standing upright at the popping crease is to be deemed dangerous and unfair, whether or not it is likely to inflict physical injury on the striker.

 - The Bowling of Fast Short Pitched Balls

 A bowler shall be limited to one fast short-pitched delivery per over.